dendronhq/dendron-site/vault/dendron.release.2021-07-26.md

   - Hashtag links duplicate following text
   - Issues with parsing wikilinks with unicode and special symbols
   - Autocomplete takes a long time
-- A lot of interal improvements
+- A lot of internal improvements

 ### Docs
 Our documentation changes a lot week by week.
 Below is a highlight of some updates from the past week.